Marriage and homeschool

 When school kids don’t know something, parents (as a rule) blame teachers, curricula, the child’s laziness, the flu, too much attention to soccer, ADD, allergies and so on.
 You rarely hear a parent of a schooled child say, “My kid is failing math and I wish I knew what I was doing wrong.”
 When homeschooled kids don’t know something, it’s me.
 It’s you.
 And by extension, it is also the non-home educating parent.
 We immediately feel it’s our choice of curricula, our failed methods of teaching, our lack of insight into learning style, our child’s learning disability we have yet to detect.
 We feel the full weight of responsibility.

 Homeschool is deeply knitted to the atmosphere of the family and the marriage dynamic.
 A supportive context is essential for your kids.
 They make the most progress in their education when parents are on the same page because then the home educator isn’t trying to please someone else’s idea of learning even while secretly distrusting it.
 The best ways to foster this kind of shared philosophy are as diverse as healthy marriages.
-Letting one person be fully in charge while the other simply cleans house and gives lots of compliments, all the way to reading everything together and discussing until consensus is reached are two ends of the continuum.
+Letting one person be fully in charge while the other gives lots of compliments, all the way to reading everything together and discussing until consensus is reached are two ends of the continuum.

 Problems arise when one person has the responsibility